TrackingLaboratory/tracklab/docs/tutorials/MOT_eval.md

 takes advantage of a hierarchical configuration via files.
 This is very convenient to easily change modules.

-Again, don't forget to add the evaluator in the `__init__.py` file and create the configuration file.
-As example, the new created one is available in file `configs/eval/mot20.yaml`.
+You will have to create a new `.yaml` configuration file, add the required arguments in the `cfg` field and link the `_target_` to the new object for the instantiation.
+The completed example is available in `configs/eval/mot20. yaml`.

-You will also have to change in the main config file `configs/config.yaml` the field `eval: mot20` to evaluate with your new evaluator on this dataset.
+You will also have to change in the main config file `configs/config.yaml` the field `eval: mot20` to evaluate with your new evaluator.